Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Discussion

-Besides flagging, our participants also noted their use of personal moderation tools, such as blocking mechanisms, to protect themselves from exposure to inappropriate content.
-Our analysis highlights a distinction that users make among flagging mechanisms and other personal moderation tools like blocking~\cite{jhaver2023personalizing}: participants often flag to protect others from exposure to inappropriate posts, but they may primarily deploy blocking to protect themselves.
-Thus, flagging is not an isolated tool; future research should examine in greater depth how users deploy it alongside or in place of other moderation mechanisms and actions such as private messaging offenders.
+Our analysis suggests that users interact with flagging mechanisms in complex ways, and ideas about how they can be improved are plentiful and diverse.
+While outcomes of flagging are often perceived as disappointing by users such as our participants, our analysis uncovered a strong user sentiment that flagging mechanisms are vital to their experience on social media platforms.
+Our participants described flagging as one of the core avenues for users to express dissatisfaction with content they deemed inappropriate.
+It is necessary because it provides a unique function for these users to anonymously report content directly to platforms and request to have it removed from the entire site.
+Besides flagging, our participants also noted using personal moderation tools, such as blocking mechanisms, to protect themselves from exposure to inappropriate content.
+However, our analysis highlights a distinction that users make among flagging mechanisms and other personal moderation tools like blocking: participants often flag to protect others from exposure to inappropriate posts, but they may primarily deploy blocking to protect themselves~\cite{jhaver2023personalizing}.